-Probably more than half the English idioms listed on this website are phrasal verbs, both because they are so common and because they're not always obvious.
+More than half the English idioms listed on this website are phrasal verbs.
+That's both because they are so common and because they're not always obvious.
+Most are on List of English Phrasal Verbs, A-M or List of Phrasal Verbs, P-W.

-In addition to phrasal verbs, there are many other English idioms, often based on familiar activities or observations of our bodies and human or animal behavior.
-Some of these, especially those based on proverbs, are fairly obvious, others are not.
+Other idioms come from human or animal behavior.
+Some of these, especially those based on proverbs, are obvious, others are not.

-The pages on EnglishHints mainly discuss very common, useful idioms that might not be obvious.
-You can easily look up colorful, less common idioms (like "raining cats and dogs"-- which means raining hard) online.
+EnglishHints concentrates on very common idioms that are less obvious.
+You can look up colorful, less common idioms (like "raining cats and dogs"-- which means raining hard) online.
 Just put the phrase or expression you want in a search box.

 Examples of common idioms that might not be easy to guess: